Interact with your audience with new Community posts

 As a YouTube creator, you're always looking to strengthen your relationship with your audience.
 That's why we've created the Community tab, a fun new way to share your creativity and complement your upload schedule, all while interacting with your audience on YouTube.

 A fun new way to engage with your audience

 Increase engagement with your audience by posting to the Community tab.
-You can share a behind-the-scenes photo, a sneak preview GIF, your favorite YouTube video—or even poll your subscribers.
+You can share a behind-the-scenes photo, a sneak preview GIF, or your favorite YouTube video.
+You can even poll your subscribers.
 Community posts are a great complement to your regular upload schedule and keep your audience coming back for more.